RuiAAPeres/iOSArchitecture/README.md

 How to use this Project
 ====================================

-Well, this is up to you.
 Start by adding some breakpoints and keep pushing until you understand what's going on.
-If you find it's a bit difficult to use/understand it, send me an email, or open an issue, and I will try to assist the best I can.
+If you find it's a bit difficult to use/understand it, send me a [tweet](https://twitter.com/XSody), or open an issue, and I will try to assist the best I can.
 If you happen to use this architecture in one of your apps, just flag it for me. :)

 ------------------------------------